 Here’s what we continue to do, even though it’s a terrible idea: we often build initial client relationships with high-level executives and owners.

 This probably sounds counter intuitive.
-If AccelaWork is a business process consulting company, shouldn’t we want to meet the people who are in charge of all of the business processes?
+If AccelaWork is a speaking and business process consulting company, shouldn’t we want to meet the people who are in charge of all of the business processes?

 After many years of experience, the answer is definitely not.
 If there are workflow and productivity challenges in an organization, we need to meet with the people on the front lines who personally experience these frustrations.
 We should get to know them to find out if they believe change is possible.
 We should connect with those who will be putting new processes into action so they have confidence in our ability to help.

 However, there’s an even more critical reason why business process consultancies should avoid starting at the top.
 Companies that are experiencing some dysfunction will only be further aggravated if the boss brings in an outside expert.
 Think about it: how do you feel when someone shows up and tries to tell you what to do?
 Probably a lot like this strip from Dilbert: